Education

 • PhD (2005) Major in Biology, Department of Biological Sciences, under the mentorship of Dr Mary Ann Stepp and Dr. Ronald Donaldson.
 The George Washington University.

-• MA in progress (2024) Major in Education, The George Washington University
+• MEd (2025) Major in Education, The George Washington University

 • Post-doctoral training (2005-2007), Neuroscience Department, under the mentorship of Dr William Rebeck.
 Georgetown University.